SSWConsulting/SSW.Rules.Content/rules/disagreeing-with-powerful-stakeholders/rule.md

 When you have a disagreement with a senior colleague, it's likely that you have different perspectives and understanding.
 Before you talk about the issue, it's pivotal to check you are on the same page about the issue and looking for a path forward.
 Here are some tips for doing so:

 1. Repeat your understanding of the issue
-2. Ask permission to disagree
+2. Ask if they're open to feedback
 3. Find a common target

 #### 1. Repeat your understanding of the issue